ammarahm-ed/react-native-admob-native-ads/README.md

 </div>
 <div align="center">
 	<p>
-		Simple and easy to use AdMob Native Ads for react native Android & iOS with styling support!
+		A simple and robust library for displaying Admob Native Ads in your React Native App.
 	</p>
 <div
 align="center"